Low-temperature behaviour of social and economic networks: Temperature-dependent ensembles of graphs

+We will now generalize the existing statistical formalism in order to include the concept of graph temperature.
+To realize why this extension is important, we note that in all ERG models the probability $P_A$ depends on the \emph{energy} $E_A$, representing the topological `cost' of realising the particular graph $A$.
+The energy $E_A$ is chosen to be a linear combination of the so-called `constraints' \cite{newman_expo,mymethod}, i.e. the topological quantities that one desires to enforce.

-The reason for introducing the temperature of a network is because in our view the statistical formalism is incomplete without it.
-In all the approaches to exponential random graphs, the probability $P_A$ depends on the \emph{energy} $E_A$ of the graph $A$, representing the \emph{cost} of realising $A$.
-Now, this concept of cost is unclear without the assessment of its relative role with respect to the available \emph{resources} that can be exploited to form the network.
-The relative importance of cost and available resources is usually controlled in statistical physics by the temperature.
-In the zero-temperature regime the system is forced to severe optimization, so that only the least costly configuration can be formed and the units of the system occupy the states with lowest energy (this is the \emph{optimized} case).
-In the opposite, infinite-temperature extreme the system does not distinguish between cheap and expensive states, so that all configurations occur with the same probability.
+Now, the concept of topological cost, or energy, is unclear without the quantification of its relative role with respect to the available \emph{resources} that can be exploited to form the network.
+The relative importance of `cost' and `available resources' is usually controlled in statistical physics by the temperature.
+The zero-temperature regime corresponds to complete optimization, so that only the cheapest configuration can be formed and the units of the system occupy the states with lowest energy (this is the \emph{optimized} case).
+In the opposite, infinite-temperature extreme the system does not distinguish between energetically cheap and expensive states, so that all configurations occur with the same probability.
 The formalism that we develop here is particularly suitable to model networks subject to such economic/engineering constraints.
 We shall complement the standard results obtained in the literature for the generic finite-temperature case (which is recovered when $T=1$) with the interesting ones corresponding to zero and infinite temperature, which are not accessible to current finite-temperature models.
-A range of interesting results can be obtained by even the simplest models when $T$ is allowed to vary, in particular when $T=0$.
-Our approach works equally well for directed as well as undirected graphs, but for the sake of simplicity we write all the expressions for the undirected case only.
+We find that a range of interesting results can be obtained by even the simplest models when $T$ is allowed to vary, in particular when $T$ approaches zero.

+Our approach works equally well for directed and undirected graphs, but for the sake of simplicity we write all the expressions for the undirected case only.
 The generalization to directed graphs is straightforward.
+Similarly, the full generalization to weighted networks is possible using the available results for weighted ensembles \cite{mybosefermi,mymethod,mywreciprocity}, but we will not consider it here.
+Rather, we will consider a partial generalization to weighted networks by exploiting one particular approach that we have recently proposed to relate edge weights to edge probabilities \cite{sebsensemble}.